Criticism of Islam: Pre-existing sources

-Critics see the reliance of Quran on various pre-existing sources as evidence for a human origin.
+Critics see the Quran's reliance on various pre-existing sources as evidence for a human origin.

 Critics point to various pre-existing sources to argue against the traditional narrative of revelation from God.
 Some scholars have calculated that one third of the Quran has pre-Islamic Christian origins.
-Aside from the Bible, the Quran is said to rely on several Apocryphal and sources, like the Protoevangelium of James, Gospel of Pseudo-Matthew, and several infancy gospels.
+Aside from the Bible, the Quran is said to rely on several Apocryphal sources, like the Protoevangelium of James, Gospel of Pseudo-Matthew, and several infancy gospels.
 Certain narratives also are said to potentially parallel Jewish Midrashic literature, Several narratives rely on Jewish Midrash Tanhuma sources, such as the account of Cain learning to bury the body of Abel in Quran 5:31, which some link to the Midrash Tanhuma.
 Christian apologist Norman Geisler argues that the dependence of the Quran on preexisting sources is one evidence of a purely human origin.
 Richard Carrier regards this reliance on pre-Islamic Christian sources as evidence that Islam derived from a Torah-observant sect of Christianity.
 He also notes that assessing the Qur’an's origins involves unresolved questions and methodological challenges that continue to divide scholars.

 In Islamic belief, the Qur’an's references to earlier scriptures are not seen as copied from them, but as confirming and correcting them.
 The Qur’an describes itself as “confirming what came before it and as a safeguard over it” (Q 5:48), invoking the concept of taḥrīf—the belief that previous revelations were divinely revealed but later distorted.
 Scholar Sidney H. Griffith explains that the Qur’an affirms earlier scripture while correcting beliefs that, from the Islamic perspective, had gone astray.
 He adds that many of these stories were transmitted orally in Late Antiquity, and describes the Qur’an's engagement with them as “a re-presentation, not a mere repetition.”
 Angelika Neuwirth similarly sees the Qur’an as part of a shared scriptural culture, reworking familiar material to create what she calls a “polyphonic, multilayered and highly referential text.”
 Gabriel Said Reynolds describes the Qur’an as functioning more like a sermon than a historical record—drawing on known narratives to deliver its own theological message rather than replicating earlier texts.